tmwine/github-upload/README.md

 ### Some examples using the routines

+These examples assume the .cpp files have been compiled under their respective filenames.

   #### z-score under a binary alphabet

 Assign a z-score to sequence "00100010101000011111" under p=1/2, matrix dim=2, delta=0.5, pad-and-splice.